openstack/security-doc/security-guide/source/compute/hardening-deployments.rst

 found to have been modified unexpectedly.

-The permissions of a file can be examined my moving into the directory the file is contained in and running the ``ls -lh`` command.
+The permissions of a file can be examined my moving into the directory the file is contained in and running the :command:`ls -lh` command.
 This will show the permissions, owner, and group that have access to the file, as well as other information such as the last time the file was modified and when it was created.